mdjahidhasan009/React-Note/memorization.md

 - Be cautious with inline object and function declarations as they create new references on each render.
 - Use `useMemo` and `useCallback` to keep references stable and prevent unnecessary re-renders.

-## React.memo and props from props
+## React.memo and Props from Other Components
 `React.memo` is a higher-order component that memorizes the component.
 It's similar to `PureComponent` but for functional components.
 It's used to prevent unnecessary re-renders of a component by memorizing the component's props.
 However, there are certain nuances and pitfalls in using `React.memo` effectively.

 In this example, `React.memo` will not prevent the re-render of `ChildMemo`: